And so it comes,

 Oh, and my name is Monsieur Marcellus Black II,

-Managing editor of This and That Jackass magazine.
+Managing editor of This & That Jackass Magazine.

 Because they open the same way,